prof-rossetti/react-firebase-auth-template-2021/README.md

 Follow [this guide](https://firebase.google.com/docs/firestore/quickstart) to create a Firestore database for the Firebase project you just created.
 When you create the database, "start in test mode".

 After the database has been created, create a new collection called "products" with a number of documents inside.
-Create each document using an auto-generated "id" attribute, as well as the attributes "name" (string), "description" (string), "price" (number) and "url" (string).
+Create each document using an auto-generated `id` attribute, as well as the attributes `name` (string), `description` (string), `price` (number) and `url` (string).
 Populate the documents based on the following examples:

 name | description | price | url
 --- | --- | --- | ---